 Meditation can also help by observing our thoughts, emotions throughout our day.
 By being aware of our beliefs, you can test out new beliefs and find new evidence to support new beliefs.

-You can also try to figure out where did these old beliefs came from.
+You can also attempt to figure out where did these negative beliefs came from.
 These beliefs probably came from past experiences in your life.
 This may come in the form of overbearing, critical parents, past trauma from past experiences.
-For EG. If you had been constantly turned down by your parents when you’re in need for affection, you’ll may constantly feel unworthy of love or attention.
+For EG. If you had been constantly turned down by your parents when you were seeking affection as a child.
+You’ll may constantly feel unworthy of love or attention as an adult.

 In my case, my core belief is that I’m not ‘useful’, ‘smart’ or ‘hardworking’ if I don’t have a ‘practical’ degree.
 The counter argument for that would be: I’ve consulted two businesses in their digital marketing campaigns and achieved results for them, there’s no reason why I’m not ‘useful’, ‘smart’ or ‘hardworking’.